-Bohol is one of the more popular islands for tourists visiting the Philippines, located in the south of the Philippine archipelago.
-Bohol is famous for a few things: its chocolate hills, which are a strange land formation of countless grassy mounds, and the tarsier, the world’s smallest primate who lives in a conservation area here.
-Bohol is also famous for its beaches and surrounding coral which makes for great snorkeling and diving!
+Bohol is one of the most popular islands for tourists visiting the Philippines.
+The island located in the south of the Philippine archipelago.
+Bohol, Philippines is famous for a few things: its chocolate hills, which are a strange land formation of grassy mounds, and the tarsier, the world’s smallest primate who lives in a conservation area here.
+Bohol is also famous for its beaches and surrounding coral which makes a great destination for snorkeling and diving!

 About the Bohol Snorkeling Tour